AndyPendragon/first-swagger-specs/README.md

 This is the documentation for my first Swagger API specifications.
 The API provides endpoints for managing students and teachers.

-## Base URL
+## SWAGGER UI

-The API can be accessed at:
+The API can be used in Swagger UI at:

 ```https://petstore.swagger.io/?url=https://raw.githubusercontent.com/AndyPendragon/first-swagger-specs/main/openapi.yaml```